Matcha is matcha, right? Not so!

 Due to Japan's strict and meticulous nature of growing and cultivating matcha, Japanese matcha is noticeably a much more refined, delicate powder than Chinese.
 Japanese matcha seamlessly mixes with water to create an airy, bubbly froth and smooth, silky finish once prepared.

-Chinese matcha – on the other hand – is mostly processed by machinery.
+Observational study infers that chinese matcha – on the other hand – is mostly processed by machinery.
 It also consists of stems, branches, and vines – which results in varying texture and particle sizes that leave a sandy, almost grainy texture in your mouth.
 Once prepared, Chinese matcha also doesn't tend to froth as much as Japanese matcha due to this sandy, granular texture.
 While some chinese green tea powder may have a brighter green color, the tea plants and farming practices are younger – meaning less nutritious and flavorful product.
 For example, some matcha tea plants in Japan are more than 100 years old.

 Additionally, there are no 4th, 5th, 6th, 7th generation (you get the idea) matcha farming families in China like there are in Japan… the nuances of harvesting and growing matcha the right way are significant and cannot simply be replaced by being able to grow green tea.
 Most of those specialized practices and care for the plants is only passed down through family skilled-learning.